SwagaRuney/swagasstuff.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 If you're here, you've probably seen my videos before.
 If not, welcome!
-I’m Swagaruney, a coding and programming content creator who explores many different types of creative design.
-I created this site so I wouldn't have to share a ton of videos just to get my name out there.
-Instead, I can present all of my work in one place, making it easier to share projects and keep everything organized for others to view and follow.
-This platform will serve as the central hub for all my future creations and projects, which I’ll be sharing with my community
+I’m Swagaruney, a [content creator] (youtube.com/@swagaruney) who explores many different types of creative design and inspirations.
+I created this site so I wouldn't have to share a ton of videos just to get my name out there for people.
+Instead, I can present all of my work in one place when i find it convenient, making it easier to share projects and keep everything organized for others to view and follow.
+This platform will serve as the central hub for all my future creations and projects, including my portfolio, which I’ll be sharing with my community!

-A data-driven personal website
+IF YOU SEE THIS.
+THIS IS PLACERHOLDER AND YOU'RE HERE EARLY XD
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.